2024 Serang mayoral election

-An election of the mayor and vice mayor of Serang, Banten, for a five-year term was held on 27 November 2024.
-This was part of nationwide local elections.
+An election of the mayor and vice mayor of Serang, Banten, for a five-year term, was held on 27 November 2024.
+The election was held alongside nationwide local elections.
 The previous election was held in 2018.
-City legislator Budi Rustandi, backed by Gerindra and PKS, defeated previous mayor Syafrudin Syafe'i and Golkar candidate Ratu Ria Maryana.
+City legislator Budi Rustandi of the Gerindra Party won the election in a landslide, defeating former mayor Syafrudin Syafe'i of the National Mandate Party (PAN), and Golkar candidate Ratu Ria Maryana.

 Electoral system

 The election, like other local elections in 2024, follow the first-past-the-post system where the candidate with the most votes wins the election, even if they do not win a majority.
 It is possible for a candidate to run uncontested, in which case the candidate is still required to win a majority of votes "against" an "empty box" option.
 Should the candidate fail to do so, the election will be repeated on a later date.

 The Serang City General Elections Commission (KPU) announced on 20 September 2024 that there would be 513,851 eligible voters in the election.
 Rp 35.2 billion (USD 2.3 million) was set aside from the city's budget for the election.